ess-dmsc/event-formation-unit/prototype2/README.md

 Option                | Description
 -------------         | -------------
--DDUMPTOILE           | Activates code for writing readout to disk (default OFF) -DUSE_OLD_ABI         | On CentOS we currently use the old ABI which can conflict on <br> newer distributions (default OFF)
+-DDUMPTOFILE          | Activates code for writing readout to disk (default OFF) -DUSE_OLD_ABI         | On CentOS we currently use the old ABI which can conflict on <br> newer distributions (default OFF)